JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

 Well, you're gonna blow it.
 You're gonna discover alcohol.
 You're gonna discover a bad all-encompassing relationship.
 You're gonna fall into the bottomless black pit of nihilism.
 You need to do these things to understand human nature, the good, evil, forgetful, and chaotic mess.
 The good news?
 You can do all of these, waste *decades*, and still come back.
 Time is the only asset that matters, you're never out until you're out.

 There are infinite ways to not be the one.
-Find a thousand needles in a million haystacks, be unbelievably lucky and you will end up a vaguely well-adjusted adult, with a solid education, financial stability.
+Find a thousand needles in a million haystacks, be unbelievably lucky and you will end up a vaguely well-adjusted adult, with a solid education, financial stability, and maybe even some morals.
 Throw in an ideal life partner too, why not.

 What the fuck now?

 ## What's the plan?

-How do you achieve your immortality?
+How do you achieve your immortality, or at least last beyond your own brief lifespan?
 The names you remember from previous generations, they were almost exclusively the extremely wealthy, stable, and lucky.
 There are a hell of a lot more of those now, even obscenities like billionaires.

 You cannot spend your way to glory.
 There will be no burial pyramid, no giant bronze statue.